 Key Biscayne was once a coconut plantation but is now a tropical oasis, with charming residential villages and varied outdoor activities.

 Make sure to get a window seat to take in the views!
-The journey takes around 15-30 minutes depending on time of day, or mode of transport.
+The journey takes around 15-30 minutes depending on the time of day or mode of transport.